Peter Parker (Marvel Cinematic Universe): Evolution of powers and conflict with Jean Grey

+Some time later, Peter encounters Ned once more, and this time he introduces himself while performing their signature handshake, with Ned remembering Peter.

 Alternate versions

 Other versions of Peter Parker are depicted in the alternate realities of the MCU multiverse.

 Zombie outbreak

-In an alternate 2018, Parker (marketed as Zombie Hunter Spider-Man) is among the survivors of a quantum virus outbreak which transforms the infected into zombies, and joins the survivors, consisting of Bucky Barnes, Kurt Goreshter, Sharon Carter, Hope van Dyne, Okoye, Happy Hogan, and Bruce Banner to the Grand Central Station to catch a train to Camp Lehigh, New Jersey.
+In an alternate 2018, Peter (marketed as Zombie Hunter Spider-Man) is among the survivors of a quantum virus outbreak which transforms the infected into zombies, and joins the survivors, consisting of Bucky Barnes, Kurt Goreshter, Sharon Carter, Hope van Dyne, Okoye, Happy Hogan, and Bruce Banner to the Grand Central Station to catch a train to Camp Lehigh, New Jersey.
 After meeting Vision and following a fight with a zombified Wanda Maximoff, he escapes with Scott Lang and T'Challa, taking the Mind Stone to Wakanda to put an end to the virus.
 However, they discover that all of Wakanda has been infected by a zombie Thanos, until they receive help from Thor, Rocket, and Groot, but they were annihilated.
 After T'Challa's sacrifice, the Infinity Stones are destroyed, releasing a surge of energy.
-Parker and Lang are saved by the remaining sorcerers of Kamar-Taj.
+Peter and Lang are saved by the remaining sorcerers of Kamar-Taj.
 They welcome Shang-Chi, Katy, Kamala Khan, Blade Knight and Valkyrie by saving them from the fall, and reveal to them that the energy of the Infinity Stones is being contained by Hulk, who has become "Infinity Hulk".
-Arriving to help defend the Hulk, Parker and the remaining heroes fall one by one.
+Arriving to help defend the Hulk, Peter and the remaining heroes fall one by one.